cyrilletuzi/angular-async-local-storage/README.md

 ### Add your own storage

-Starting with *version 3.1*, you can easily add your own storage :
+Starting with *version 3.1*, you can easily add your own storage:

 ```typescript
 import { AsyncLocalStorageModule, AsyncLocalDatabase } from 'angular-async-local-storage';